aws-samples/eks-workshop-developers/website/docs/eks/python/setup-storage.md

   --output "text")
 ```

-4. Create an inbound rule that allows inbound NFS traffic from the CIDR for your cluster's VPC.
+4. Create an inbound rule on the new security group that allows NFS traffic from the CIDR for your cluster's VPC.

 ```bash
 aws ec2 authorize-security-group-ingress \
   --group-id "$security_group_id" \